Ethnoreligious group: Jews

 Prior to the Babylonian exile in the late 7th century BC and early 6th century BC, the Israelites had already emerged as an ethnoreligious group, probably before the time of Hosea in 8th century BC.
-The ethno-religious character of the Jewish people in antiquity has been expounded upon by scholars such as Salo W. Baron, who spoke of "the ethnoreligious unity of [the Israelite] people", This was expounded upon in 2001 by Shaye J. D. Cohen, when describing Jewish identity during the late Second Temple period.
+The ethno-religious character of the Jewish people in antiquity has been expounded upon by scholars such as Salo W. Baron, who spoke of "the ethnoreligious unity of [the Israelite] people."
+This was expounded upon in 2001 by Shaye J. D. Cohen, when describing Jewish identity during the late Second Temple period.

+Anthony D. Smith, the principal theorist of the ethno-symbolist approach to nationalism, argues that Iron Age Judah, under kings such as Hezekiah and Josiah, achieved the status of a full ethnic community, which he is willing to call a "nation".
+After this polity was abolished, Smith describes the post-exilic Jewish population as rebuilding itself under foreign rule, without a monarchy, as an "autonomous ethnoreligious community" centered on the Temple and the Mosaic Covenant.
+He argues that this community developed back into "the formation of a national community" during the Hasmonean and Roman periods, driven in part by the Maccabean Revolt (in the 160s BCE) and later articulated through Pharisee and Zealot expressions of national sentiment.

+Jewish ethnoreligious national identity has historically included many diverse communities of Jews with divergent, schismatic, or outright heretical religious beliefs.
+From Classical Antiquity and the Medieval period to the Modern era, the majority of Jews worldwide were and are Rabbinic Jews.
+However, sectarian religious movements like Karaite Jews continued to be considered by the Rabbinic majority as part of the broader Jewish nation.
+Likewise, in the Modern era, Jewish ethnoreligious national identity continues to include both secular and atheist Jews.

-Since the 19th century, Reform Judaism has differed from Orthodox Judaism on matters of theology and practice; however, toward the end of the 20th century and into the 21st century, the Reform movement has reoriented itself back toward certain traditions and practices it had previously relinquished (for example, wearing the tallit and/or the kippah; the use of Hebrew in the liturgy).
+There are multiple Jewish denominations within modern Rabbinic Judaism, each with their own opinions on the scope and applicability of Halakha (Jewish religious law).
+Reform Judaism, founded in mid-19th century Germany, has differed from Orthodox Judaism on matters of theology and practice; however, toward the end of the 20th century and into the 21st century, the Reform movement has reoriented itself back toward certain traditions and practices it had previously relinquished (for example, wearing the tallit and/or the kippah, also known as a yarmulke, during religious services; and the use of Hebrew in the liturgy).